odo/erl_prism/Readme.md

 ![erl_prism](../master/priv/badge.png?raw=true "erl_prism")

 ## warning
-this software is experimental, do not point it at yout production system!
+this software is experimental, do not point it at your production system!

 ## installation